אמנת המודל של ה-OECD (המשך)

 1.

-Interest arising in a Contracting State and paid to a resident of the other Contracting State may be taxed in that other State.
+Interest arising in a Contracting State and paid to a resident of the

 2.